Specific Health Concern >> Lyme Disease

 If you experience rashes with severe joint pain, facial palsy, intermittent pain, heart palpitations, dizziness, shortness of breath, nerve pain, shooting pains, numbness, tingling in the hands or feet, and problems with short term memory; you should see your Doctor immediately.

-Consulting with a Holistic Chiropractor, Homeopath or Naturopath who has experience in treating the effects of the antibiotic therapy that results in a Yeast / Candidiasis is also important.
+Consulting with a Holistic Chiropractor, Homeopath or Naturopath who has experience in treating both the Lyme Disease, the Borrelia Burgdorferi, as well as the effects of the antibiotic therapy that results in a Yeast / Candidiasis is absolutely necessary.
 Making sure to discuss their success and experience in treating Yeast/Candidiasis is vital before beginning any treatment when considering this form of care.
 Finding one that will work with your medical doctor is necessary.
-Making sure they also have the ability to treat the side-effects of any antibiotic therapy is important.
+Making sure they also have the ability to treat the side-effects of any antibiotic therapy is just as important as treating the Lyme itself.
 Proper follow-up during and after any medical treatment involved with antibiotics is important.
 The treatment to restore balance to your system may take at least 1 year to complete.
 This is vital to restoring your health and preventing future Yeast/Candidiasis infections.

 Click the link for a description of this week's show and a link to the podcast from: